 2. Except the enhancement of DNS context, DNS context creation Procedure is same as defined in step 1~4 in Figure 6.2.3.2.2-1 of TS 23.548 [5].

 The SMF creates the DNS context at EASDF.
-The DNS detection template includes the DNS message detection associated information, e.g. the associated target UE.
-Per the DNS message detection associated information, the DNS detection template is linked to the DNS message detection template included in the DNS pattern.
+The DNS detection template includes the DNS message detection associated information, e.g. the associated target UE group.
+Per the DNS message detection associated information, i.e. same target UE group information as indicated in the DNS handling rule associated information within the BaselineDNSPattern, the DNS detection template is linked to the DNS message detection template included in the DNS pattern.
 Hence the EASDF can combine two information to generate related dedicated DNS template information, e.g. FQDN or IP address range, to be detected.
 For the DNS handling action, it includes the action to report the DNS message content to SMF, no other action is configured.
 For these DNS handling rule, it can be called as default handling rule, e.g. default handling rule for Any UE, at the DNS context of UE.

-Editor's note: Whether the Baseline DNS message detection template ID and the Baseline DNS handling actions ID for the given proposal above need to be unique is FFS.

-Editor's note: How EASDF combines the two pieces of information and generates the DNS template information need to be further clarified.

 3. If the existing DNS context configured at EASDF does not applied, e.g. due to the condition same as defined step 5 in clause 6.2.3.2.2 of TS 23.548 [5], the SMF may update the DNS context, e.g. removing one dedicated DNS handling rule which is configured at the EASDF in step 10 or 20.

 4. Same as step 7 in clause 6.2.3.2.2 of TS 23.548 [5].